puzzlehawk/dcrypt/README.md

 assert(exceptionThrown, "Tampered message has not been rejected!");

 ```

-## ECC
-dcrypt comes with one elliptic curve implemented: curve25519.
-Its close relative, signature scheme ed25519 is present too.

 ## Having fun with post quantum cryptography.
 If you'd like to generate signatures that can't be forged by an adversary